RosettaCommons/documentation/application_documentation/utilities/torsional-potential-corrections.md

 Purpose
 =======

-The tool is intended to make corrections to the rosetta sidechain torsional potential [[fa_dun | score-types]], canceling out portions of the distribution accounted for by other terms.
+The tool is intended to make corrections to the Rosetta sidechain torsional potential [[fa_dun | score-types]], canceling out portions of the distribution accounted for by other terms.
 This tool was used to generate corrections for [[talaris2014 | score-types]], described below.

 Using the corrected talaris2014 terms
 =====================================